Miroslava Montemayor

-Lucero Miroslava Montemayor Gracia (born January 5, 1990) is a Mexican former beauty pageant titleholder, sportscaster and businesswoman.
+Lucero Miroslava Montemayor Garcia (born January 5, 1990) is a Mexican beauty pageant titleholder, sportscaster and businesswoman.

 Montemayor won Nuestra Belleza Internacional México 2013 title and represented Mexico at Miss International 2013.

 Pageants

 Lucero Montemayor was Señorita UANL 2011, beauty pageant in her University.
 She represented her home Químicas as Señorita Químicas 2011.

 Later at Nuestra Belleza Nuevo León 2012 she was the Suplente/1st Runner-up and was designated to compete with Cynthia Duque winner of Nuestra Belleza Nuevo León 2012 at Nuestra Belleza México 2012 pageant.

 At the semifinal competition she was the Suplente/1st Runner-up of Nuestra Belleza Mundo México 2012, title which was won by Marilyn Chagoya from Veracruz.
 At the final night she was again the Suplente/1st Runner-up of Cynthia Duque who was Nuestra Belleza México 2012 winner.

 Months later, she was designated by Nuestra Belleza México Organization as Nuestra Belleza Internacional México 2013.
 And she represented Mexico at Miss International 2013 in Japan.